ferrous-systems/rust-training/training-slides/src/advanced-strings.md

 -   Rust strings are always valid UTF-8, and may contain `NUL` bytes.

 `OsString` and `OsStr` bridge this gap and allow for conversion to and from `String` and `str`.

+Note:

+In particular, UNIX file paths are not required to be valid UTF-8 and you might encounter such paths when looking at someone's disk.

+Windows file paths are also not required to be valid UTF-16 (i.e. might contain invalid surrogate pairs) and you might encounter such paths when looking at someone's disk.

 ## `CString` & `CStr`